deeplearning4j/deeplearning4j/quickstart.md

 * In IntelliJ, create a new project using Maven by going to `File/New/Project from Existing Sources` in the menu tree.
 Point to the root directory of the examples above, and that will open them in your IDE.
 ![Alt text](../img/IntelliJ_New_Project.png)
 * Copy and paste the following code to make sure your POM.xml file looks like [this](https://github.com/deeplearning4j/dl4j-0.4-examples/blob/master/pom.xml).
+* Wait for IntelliJ to download all the dependencies.
+(You’ll see the horizontal bar working on the lower right.)
 * Additional [Windows instructions are available here](../gettingstarted.html#windows).
 * Select `DBNIrisExample.java` from the lefthand file tree.
 * Hit run!
 (It's the green button that appears when you right-click on the source file...)